 A city water line lies along and under this street.
 These lines are aging and undersized.
 These lines need to be replaced.
 Such replacement should be coordinated with the reconstruction of the road.
 The current roadway is about 20' wide.
 The width of this street will be increased to 22'-24' wherever possible.
 The street has an S-curve that experiences accidents with drivers running off the street.
 The design will consider options to improve the safety of the road.
-In addition, stop signs will be put at the intersections at north and south of the curve with the purpose of slowing travelers before they reach the curve.
+In addition, an ordinance will be placed on the April 23, 2024 council meeting agenda to consider the placement stop signs at the intersections at north and south of the curve with the purpose of slowing travelers before they reach the curve.
 A drainage review will also be performed to determine that the streets will include proper drainage after construction.